AgbaD/collpy/description.rst

 collpy 0.0.3
 ============

-Add color highlights, load bars, progress displays and style to your python scripts and shell sessions
+Add text color highlights, load bars, progress displays and style to your python scripts and shell sessions

 `Collpy